SheetJS/docs.sheetjs.com/docz/docs/03-demos/14-grid.md

 <details><summary><b>Notes</b> (click to show)</summary>

-The library does not provide any way to modify the import button, so the demo includes a simple directive for a HTML File Input control.
+The library does not provide any way to modify the import button, so the demo includes a simple directive for a File Input HTML element.
 It also includes a sample service for export which adds an item to the export menu.

 The demo `SheetJSImportDirective` follows the prescription from the README for